Does the University of Oregon have an undergraduate program in sports business?

 What types of jobs do students from the sports business concentration typically enter when they graduate?

 Graduating students find jobs in broad and diverse organizations both within the sports industry and beyond, but there are three categories of job opportunities that are most common: front office roles for teams and leagues, business and marketing functions at sportswear companies, and corporate sports marketing roles at brands and agencies related to sports partnership events and sponsorship.

 Will the sports business concentration help me get an internship?

 Students spearhead their own internship search, but the Warsaw Sports Marketing Center supports students with resources, connections, and training.
 Exclusive internship and job opportunities are presented to Warsaw Sports Business Club members via email each week.
 Mohr Career Services is another resource that provides advising, career exploration, and resume help, among others.

 How is the sports business concentration at the University of Oregon different from other programs that are offered by other universities?

 The Warsaw Sports Marketing Center is a globally recognized and respected brand within the sports industry.
-UO students earn a degree in business, which is a broad credential that can serve students in many different ways.
-UO students are taught by a world-class faculty that blends both academic and industry-practitioner perspectives.
-The non-classroom-based experiential learning opportunities, including access to high-level industry guest speakers, are without parallel.
-And the vibrancy of the program’s alumni network works well to support the development of all students.
+UO students are taught by world-class faculty that blends both academic and industry-practitioner perspectives.
+We constantly push to diversify and modernize the definition of a "sports job."
+The experiential learning opportunities—including access to high-level industry guest speakers—are without parallel, and the vibrancy of the program's alumni network works to support the development of all students.